 The CalculatorXS class has the minimum functionality.
 It's perfect to cumulate any value or to increment any counter.
-To increment a value (or better a counter) just call the inc() method.
-It's the same as calling add(1) method.
+To increment a value the inc() method does the same as calling 'add(1)' method.

 The Calculator class don't have the increment method but counts the not null and not zero values.